 These types of meandering thoughts come at a snail's pace.
 They don't just pop up in my head without a lot of debate and thought.
 I like the process of peeling away at the characters in my story, one book at a time.
 And I like the idea that my novels are readable in one month for those people, like me, who live busy lives.

 I'd hate to think people might be racing through my descriptive narrative to get to the end of the story, which is what I sometimes find myself doing when I become impatient with a story.
 Or maybe I'm just spoiled, like so many people these days, expecting instant answers to my question: what will happen next?

-To be honest, I'd have to admit that at least the author of The Gilded Hour will provide me closure in one reading.
-My poor readers have to wait until I figure out how to write the last book in the trilogy.
-Stay tuned.
-Book two comes out late spring 2016.
+To be honest, I'd have to admit that at least the author of The Gilded Hour provided me closure in one reading.
+My poor readers had to wait until I figure out how to write the last book in the trilogy.
+Lucky for them, the third book, The Night is Done, is available.